kaftejiman/pwn/ret2csu/README.md

 ```

 myconstructor will run before main.
 The linker places its address in a special array of constructors located in the .ctors section.
 `_libc_csu_init` goes over this array and calls all functions listed in it.

-Cool, now we have a better picture of how and from where control flow goes.
+Which is essentially what we will be using for ret2csu.

 ***So, since some extra code is attached, what would finding universal gadgets in this code result in?***